Senate 560

 (1) Is issued by a foreign entity;

-(2) Is controlled by non-United States persons; or
+(2) Is controlled by a foreign person or foreign entity; or

 (3) Is backed by commodities, synthetic assets, foreign currencies, or other digital assets.

-(d) Only United States dollar–denominated cash or short-term United States Treasury obligations may serve as reserve assets.
+(d) Only United States dollar–denominated cash or short-term United States Treasury obligations may serve as reserve assets for a stable token.

 (e) The Treasurer shall review qualifying stable tokens annually and may suspend or revoke authorization for failure to meet the requirements of this article.